RobTillaart/Currency/README.md

 ## Performance

 Performance is hard to optimize.
 Most time is spend in splitting individual digits (div / mod 10).
+The **divmod10()** function from my fast_math library might be an option.

 ## Future